 Let’s also say that your mother has straight hair.
 Maybe she inherited two alleles for straight hair.
 That would mean you’ve got three alleles for straight hair, and only one for curly hair.
 You could very well be born with straight hair, or pass the possibility of having straight hair down to your children.

 There isn’t necessarily

-There are also traits and conditions connected to your father’s DNA.
-These are called “X-linked” factors because they’re passed through the X chromosome.
+There are some human traits and health conditions that are determined by the genes passed through the sex chromosomes (X and Y chromosomes).
+These are called sex-linked traits.
 The way your hair looks is neither Y-linked or X-linked.